heartbeatsjp/check_log_ng/README.md

                         The range of time to scan.
 The log files older than this time are not scanned. (default: 86400) -E <seconds>, --expiration <seconds>
                         The expiration of seek files.
-This value must be greater than period of log rotation when use with -R option. (default: 691200)
+This must be longer than the log rotation period.
+The expired seek files are deleted with -R option. (default: 691200) -R, --remove-seekfile
-  -R, --remove-seekfile
                         Remove expired seek files.
 See also --expiration.
-  -M, --multiline       Consider multiple lines with same key as one log
+  -M, --multiline       Treat multiple lines outputed at once as one message.
-                        output.
                         See also --format.
   --cachetime <seconds>
                         The period to cache the result.
-If you want to disable this cache feature, set '0'. (default: 60) --lock-timeout <seconds>
+To disable this cache feature, set '0'. (default: 60) --lock-timeout <seconds>
+                        The period to wait for if another process is running.
-                        If another proccess is running, wait for the period of this lock timeout. (default: 3)
+                        If timeout occurs, UNKNOWN is returned. (default: 3)
 ```

 ## Contributing